ironArray/Caterva2/README.md

 In any case, if you intend to run Caterva2 services, client programs, or the test suite, you need to enable the proper extra features by appending `[feature1,feature2...]` to the last argument of `pip` commands above.
 The following extras are supported:

-- `services` for running Caterva2 services (broker, publisher, subscriber)
+- `services` for running all Caterva2 services (broker, publisher, subscriber)
+- `base-services` for running the Caterva2 broker or publisher services (lighter, less dependencies)
+- `subscriber` for running the Caterva2 subscriber service specifically (heavier, more dependencies)
 - `clients` to use Caterva2 client programs (command-line or terminal)
 - `hdf5` to enable serving HDF5 files as Caterva2 roots at the publisher
 - `blosc2-plugins` to enable extra Blosc2 features like Btune or JPEG 2000 support